jason-erb/jason-erb.com/cv/jason-erb.md

 * Ported pilot software to iOS and Android, devising a safe and usable mobile driving model and UI
 * Led the project that added a high-definition PTZ camera and laser pointer feature
 * Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization
-* Wrote tools and UI for gathering network diagnostics to improve call quality; owned all pseudo-TCP and relay-related code
+* Owned all pseudo-TCP and relay-related code, and wrote tools and UI to gather network diagnostics for improving call quality

 #### **PrintFleet Inc.** | Kingston ON CA